Jennifer Beals On The L Word Reboot & Where She Keeps That Flashdance Sweater

 Advertisement

 Along those lines, you’re a straight woman playing a lesbian.
-You’ve said in recent interviews that this character made you realize how super straight you are.
+You’ve said in recent interviews that this character made you realise how super straight you are.
 How?

 Since the first iteration, there has been more of a conversation about straight actors playing queer roles.
 Since you are a straight actor, what do you think of it?